uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 R visualisations using ggplot2 – intermediate
 ================

-`last revision: 2018-06-29`
+2018-08-30

 > This document is written as an .Rmd document, and then knitted into a GitHub-flavoured markdown document.
-> The source code is available at: <https://gitlab.com/stragu/CDS/blob/master/R/ggplot2_intermediate/ggplot2_intermediate.Rmd>
+The source code is available at: <https://gitlab.com/stragu/CDS/blob/master/R/ggplot2_intermediate/ggplot2_intermediate.Rmd>
 > The published document is available at: <https://gitlab.com/stragu/CDS/blob/master/R/ggplot2_intermediate/ggplot2_intermediate.md>

 If you need to review the installation instructions: <https://gitlab.com/stragu/CDS/blob/master/R/Installation.md>